 1. A Loss of Resources For People

-Of course, one of the biggest impacts of overharvesting is that people are going to lose access to vital resources.
-Even though we need natural resources to eat, we also need natural resources to be left behind.
+Of course, one of the biggest impacts of overharvesting is that people will lose access to vital resources.
+Even though we need natural resources to eat, we also need them to be left behind.
 That way, those resources reproduce, and we continue to have food to eat.

 For example, if we overharvest plants and leech natural resources from the soil, there will not be any vitamins or minerals left when we want to plant more fruits and vegetables for the next cycle.